jambonz/next-static-site/README.md

 You can run e2e tests for the site using [Cypress](https://docs.cypress.io).
-Cypress specs rely on running the Next.js site on port `3000` as the baseUrl so the best way to test locally is to `yarn dev` in one shell and then `yarn test` in another shell.
-Optionally, you can `yarn build && yarn start` to create an optimized production server locally and in another shell run `yarn test`.
-The GitHub workflow for this repository runs the Cypress tests by building and then starting Next.js in the background like `yarn build && (yarn start&) > /dev/null` and then `yarn test`.
+Cypress specs rely on running the Next.js site on port `3000` as the baseUrl so the best way to test locally is to `npm run dev` in one shell and then `npm run test` in another shell.
+Optionally, you can `npm run build && npm run start` to create an optimized production server locally and in another shell run `npm run test`.
+The GitHub workflow for this repository runs the Cypress tests by building and then starting Next.js in the background like `npm run build && (npm run start&) > /dev/null` and then `npm run test`.

 Cypress specs are located at `cypress/integration/...`.
 The source of truth static YAML data should always be used when authoring Cypress tests so we've implemented a script that generates `JSON` data fixtures for Cypress from the YAML data before tests are run.
-When running `yarn test` what happens is:
+When running `npm run test` what happens is:

 * A `pretest` script runs and generates the JSON fixtures for Cypress